 Email drip campaigns can be built right into the fabric of your business.
 Once a customer takes an action (like signing up for a free trial) the email drip campaign gets sent out automatically, according to a predefined schedule.
 But the real beauty of these campaigns is their flexibility to be implemented in a host of different ways (which we’ll get into below).

 The short answer is this: the more often people engage with your site, the more likely they are to convert into paying customers.

 As mentioned above, email drip campaigns are a great marketing tool because they’re highly targeted for specific people, at a specific stage in your sales funnel.
-This is great for building trust because it allows you to provide more relevant, personalized content in your messaging.
+This is great for building trust because it allows you to provide more relevant and personalized content in your messaging.

 Personalized emails connect with people better and statistically increase engagement rates across the board.
-82% of marketers have reported an increase in open rates through email personalization.
+Studies found that 82% of marketers have reported an increase in open rates through email personalization.
 And increased open rates mean more opportunities to sell someone on taking a specific action.